mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 - Custom modules and themes only, those are prefixed with `custom` in `phpunit.xml`, as `customunit, customkernel, customfunctional, customfunctional-javascript`
   - All `tests/` from `modules/custom/**` and `themes/custom/**`
 - Drupal core tests, will look in all folders, defined as `unit, kernel, functional, functional-javascript` are not really used and test coverage do not match this scenario.

-There is a Gitlab variable to select the tests:
+There is a Gitlab variable to select the tests and optional group:

 Name | Value
 -|-
 PHPUNIT_TESTS | custom
+PHPUNIT_GROUP | my_group_tests

-Set this variable _empty_ to run all tests.
+Set `PHPUNIT_TESTS` _empty_ to run all tests.

 To override the configuration you can copy [.gitlab-ci/phpunit.xml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/3.x-dev/.gitlab-ci/phpunit.xml) in your project and adapt for your tests.